-After I passed through the Taj’s turnstile, I sat on a bench in front of the reflecting pool, simply watching how the light changed the marble’s color.
-From a shrimp-colored morning glow, to a bathed-in-sunlight look, it was magnificent.
+After passing through the Taj’s turnstile, I sat on a bench in front of the reflecting pool and watched how the light changed the marble’s color.
+It gradually transitioned from a shrimp-colored hue in the morning to a pristine white by mid-day.

-I didn’t always have such a romantic — or let’s face it, authentic — perception of this great monument to love, though.
-In reality, I once confused the Taj Mahal with a monument to maize.
+However, I didn’t always have such a romantic perception of this great monument dedicated to love.
+In fact, I once confused the Taj Mahal with a monument dedicated to corn.

 When I was eight years old, my parents and I, accompanied by our German friends, embarked on a trip to the Western United States.
-We stopped at Yellowstone Park and Mt.
-Rushmore.
-And eventually, we made it to Mitchell, South Dakota, the home of the Corn Palace.
+We stopped at Yellowstone Park and Mount Rushmore.
+Eventually, we made it to Mitchell, South Dakota, the home of the Corn Palace.

-Originally built in 1892 to showcase the fertile South Dakotan soil, the Corn Palace and its myriad corn-adorned murals still lives on today.
-With domes and pointed towers, its architecture is just slightly reminiscent of the Taj Mahal.
-At least in the eyes of an eight-year-old.
+The Corn Palace was originally built in 1892 and served to showcase the fertile soil of South Dakota.
+Today, the palace lives on and features maize-adorned murals.
+With domes and pointed towers, its architecture is reminiscent of the Taj Mahal — at least in the eyes of an eight-year-old.

-After touring the palace of a corn sort, I later saw a picture of India’s gem.
-I excitedly remarked to my mother, “Look, look.
+After touring the palace of corn as a child, I later saw a picture of India’s gem.
+I excitedly remarked to my mother, “Look!
+Look!
 It’s the Corn Palace!”

-Elements of that childhood blunder were with me that day in India, as I marveled at the Taj Mahal — especially as the sun turned the white marble into a golden hue reminiscent of the South Dakota palace devoted to corn. :)
+Memories of that childhood blunder were with me that day in India, as I marveled at the Taj Mahal.

 Where in the World?